LangChain Reference home pageLangChain ReferenceLangChain Reference

 Async client for interacting with the Sandbox Server API.

-This client provides an async interface for managing sandboxes and templates.
+This client provides an async interface for managing sandboxes and snapshots.

 Represents an active sandbox for running commands and file operations async.